kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ??% - F: ?

 ### Q2.101
-A 75-year-old woman who has difficulty understanding conversation, particularly when background noise is present, and complains that others mumble is diagnosed as presbycusis.
+A 75-year-old woman who has difficulty understanding conversation, particularly when background noise is present, and complains that others mumble is diagnosed as _presbycusis_.

 Which of the following is the most likely to occur in this disorder?